-Compensation Actually Paid and Cumulative TSR: The graph below illustrates the relationship between the CAP of our CEO and the average CAP of our non-CEO NEOs over the last three years and the Company's TSR performance, as well as TSR relative to the S&P BMI U.S. Banks Index.
-This illustrates that, from 2020 to 2021 and 2021 to 2022, the CAP of our CEO and the average CAP of our non-CEO NEOs is generally aligned with the Company's cumulative TSR.
+Compensation Actually Paid and Cumulative TSR: The graph below illustrates the relationship between the CAP of our CEO and the average CAP of our non-CEO NEOs over the last four years and the Company's TSR performance, as well as TSR relative to the S&P BMI U.S. Banks Index.
+This illustrates that, from 2020 to 2021, 2021 to 2022 and 2022 to 2023, the CAP of our CEO and the average CAP of our non-CEO NEOs is generally aligned with the Company's cumulative TSR.